hashicorp/design-system/website/docs/components/form/textarea/partials/code/component-api.md

 *   `Form::Textarea::Base` - the "basic" component: the `<Textarea>` Ember component
 *   `Form::Textarea::Field` - the "field" parent component: the `<Textarea>` Ember component, with label, helper text and error messaging (in a wrapping container)

-#### Form::Textarea::Base
+### Form::Textarea::Base

 The "base" component under the hood uses the Ember `Textarea` built-in component.
-Please refer to the [`Textarea` API documentation](https://api.emberjs.com/ember/release/classes/Ember.Templates.components/methods/Textarea?anchor=Textarea) for more details.
+Refer to the [`Textarea` API documentation](https://api.emberjs.com/ember/release/classes/Ember.Templates.components/methods/Textarea?anchor=Textarea) for more details.

 In addition this component provides this extra API: